FAQ - Frequently Asked Questions

 We will consider the type of disaster and the level of damage, as well as the needs of the community and their ability to recover, before selecting the right type of support.
 We are then able to quickly transport items from our positioned hubs around the world to exactly where it is needed.

 We deliver aid to wherever it is needed, by any means possible.
 Our teams travel by foot, boat, helicopter or even tuk-tuk to get there.
 Whatever it takes.

 Find out more about how our aid is delivered.

 Our items are specially sourced and designed to ensure that the families we support have exactly the aid they need.
 The aid is designed to withstand extreme conditions, from torrential rain to hurricane winds, and to last for a long time – until families are able to rebuild their homes.
 For this reason, we are unable to accept donations of items.

 We often collaborate with other aid organizations, as well as with organizations within communities, to make sure that we are reaching all of the families in need of shelter.

 How quickly can you respond?

-ShelterBox aims to get its boxes and a response team to the scene of a disaster – anywhere worldwide – within 24-36 hours of a major natural disaster.
+ShelterBox aims to get its boxes and a response team to the scene of a disaster as quickly as possible.
+We often begin planning the response within hours of a major disaster.

 Where need is less clear, we may send a reconnaissance team in before any aid to see how much need there is and whether our equipment is suitable.
 On each occasion, we will take advice from relevant bodies.
 However, our aim is always to provide immediate aid wherever possible.